 Heavy vehicles are involved in a higher proportion of crashes compared to their presence on the road.
-Due to their size, heavy trucks and buses cannot stop quickly.
+Due to their size, heavy vehicles cannot stop quickly.
 They also have blind spots and may not be able to see other road users well.

 - Avoid cutting in front of heavy vehicles, especially at intersections.
-Due to their size, trucks take longer to stop than other vehicles. - Don't overtake heavy vehicles when they're turning.
-Trucks may take up more than one lane when turning or on roundabouts. - Slow down around heavy vehicles and give them extra space. - Give way to heavy vehicles trucks can't stop quickly. - Avoid driving in trucks' blind spots.
-Trucks have large blind spots and the driver may not be able to see you.
+Due to their size, they can take longer to stop than other vehicles. - Don't overtake heavy vehicles when they're turning.
+They may take up more than one lane when turning or on roundabouts.

+- Slow down around heavy vehicles and give them extra space. - Give way to heavy vehicles, as they can't stop quickly. - Avoid driving in the blind spot of heavy vehicles.
+These vehicles have large blind spots and the driver may not be able to see you.